 A high ATAR, may just push you across that acceptance line.
 Do your absolute best to achieve the highest ATAR you can.
 Combine this with an almost great UCAT ANZ percentile, amazing academic achievement and an unforgettable interview performance, you will be having to decide which medical school place offers you should decline and accept.

 Medical school interviews can be challenging; the more prepared you are, the better.
 The medical school interview is just as crucial, if not more so, than your UCAT ANZ percentile score, academic achievements and work experience put together.
-Perfecting your interview skills takes time and lots of practise, don’t leave it until the last minute to prepare, even choosing the correct outfit should take a considerable amount of time, consideration and effort.
+Perfecting your interview skills takes time and lots of practice, don’t leave it until the last minute to prepare, even choosing the correct outfit should take a considerable amount of time, consideration and effort.

 A score below 2500 is classed as a lower than average score compared to the rest of the UCAT ANZ candidates who sat the UCAT ANZ the same year as you.
 The average UCAT ANZ 2019 score was calculated to be 2480, equating to a 50th percentile.
 With a score below 2500, you may not receive offers for medical school entry interviews.